coderabbi/virtuoso/README.md

 If we choose to go with the ```View::composer()``` format, our bootstrap files will quickly become overblown and unwieldy.
 On the other hand, if we choose a Class based approach, in addition to creating the View Composer Classes, we need to register our Composer/View associations.
+This presents its own challenges.
 We might choose to create a Service Provider to register each of our Composer/View associations, resulting in repetitive boilerplate code as our Service Providers proliferate.
 Alternately, we might choose to create a single Service Provider to register all of our Composer/View associations, but this merely simplifies our bootstrap files at the expense of an unwieldy Service Provider.
 Perhaps the best choice is to create a Service Provider for each View and within it register its View Composer associations, but this requires a fair amount of boilerplate and dramatically increases the indirection which already exists with View Composers.

 This is the challenge that Virtuoso is intended to meet.
 Virtuoso allows you to easily create simple, single-focused View Composers for your data and leverage composition when providing data to your Views by associating one or more View